How do I owe taxes?

 By David G. Parent, Esq.

-- tax preparers use the records to prepare accurate returns.
+- Tax preparers would use the records to prepare accurate returns.

-- tax payer uses the records and returns in planning and monitoring his financial course, sailing smoothly to a happy financial future.
+- Taxpayer would use the records and returns in planning and monitoring his financial course, sailing smoothly to a happy financial future.

 Why are people so careless?
 Are they inherently evil?